Friday, 17 August 2018

 Gain

-A non- recurring profit from event or transaction incidental to business such as a sale of fixed assets, appreciation in the value of an assets etc.
+A non-recurring profit from an event or transaction incidental to business, such as a sale of fixed assets, appreciation in the value of an asset, etc.

 Loss

-The excess of expenses of a period over its related revenue is termed as the loss.
+The excess of expenses over a period's related revenue is termed a loss.

 Loss = expense - revenue